andreisperid/E-TKT/README.md

 ![motex3](https://user-images.githubusercontent.com/15098003/171213081-fbdf82dc-e752-46eb-81d8-d3f7b8e25f01.png)

-The initial spark for this project came from an ordinary handheld [labeling device](https://www.aliexpress.com/item/3256801648218535.html) that I bought to organize my workshop.
+The initial spark for this project came from an ordinary manual [labeling device](https://www.aliexpress.com/item/3256801648218535.html) that I bought to organize my workshop.
 I was ***VERY UPSET*** when I noticed that it was basically rubbish, getting broken and unusable after just a few operations.
 This little plastic hook (circled in red) grabs a gated cog (the white plastic part below) to feed the tape forward.
 I tried to fix and reinforce it, but the failure was unavoidable because there seems to be a critical flaw in the project: it is too weak for the lateral resistance imposed.

 ![low_DSC8695 copy annotated](https://user-images.githubusercontent.com/15098003/171303466-703fb695-e1d0-488c-8f9b-58dd55291529.jpg)

-I knew I could easily buy a common electronic thermal label printer, but something about the *vintage embossed finish* fascinated me.
-Furthermore, even though the pressing mechanism was poorly made, the characters' carousel was pretty sturdy and sharp.
+I knew I could easily buy a brand new modern electronic thermal label printer ([such as Brother](https://www.brother-usa.com/products/pth110bp)), but something about the vintage embossed finish fascinated me.
+Also, these new models use expensive [proprietary cartridges](https://www.brother-usa.com/products/tze335) that create a lot of trash after use.

+After all, even though the pressing mechanism was poorly made, the characters' carousel was pretty sturdy and sharp.
 So I thought: can I build over its principles to create a functional device?
 If so, then why not make it *physical-digital?*

 ...why bother mixing an archaic printing method with current automation and connectivity features?
 Because *why not?* It was a technological blind spot to be explored!